campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 The Citizens also fund projects from fund-raisers such as an annual Steak and Chicken Dinner!
 We do not collect dues from the membership.

+## Steak Dinner

+The Citizens annually hold a Steak Dinner and Silent Auction in support of camp after the annual Beaver Day work day.
+All members of the camp and surrounding community are invited whether they attend the work day or not.
+In 2020, Beaver Day will begin at 8:30 AM on Saturday, June 6 and the Steak Dinner will begin at 6:00 PM with the Silent Auction immediately following.

 ## Newsletter

 The Citizens of Shawtown periodically publishes a newsletter updating its members about the organization's activities and about happenings at camp.
 The newsletter is sent to members and posted on the camp website.